 Begin Again With Melrose Recovery Group

 Melrose Recovery is an addiction treatment program that understands what is a chemical dependency.
 We’re here to help you overcome your symptoms of withdrawal through a safe detox program.
-This is only the beginning because recovery is a marathon and not a sprint.
+This is only the beginning because addiction recovery is a marathon and not a sprint.

 We want to provide you with the tools to get clean and stay clean for good.
 Some of the programs we offer here include the following and more: